 Posted by admin on Thu, Jul 16, 2015 @ 1:06 AM

-Learning how to harvest rain water has been a growing topic for our cities across the globe.
+Learning how to harvest stormwater has been a growing topic for our cities across the globe.
 The growth of urban areas, characterized by extensive impervious surfaces and limited vegetative cover, has altered the natural water balance leading to a much greater discharge of wastewater and poor-quality runoff.
 Infiltration into groundwater is reduced and quality may also be degraded due to the presence of pollutants, which in turn damage aquatic habitats.
 Limited tree cover reduces water storage in root systems, the release of water into the atmosphere through transpiration, and natural pollution filtering through tree roots especially.

 As a consequence, increased attention is being paid to managing the water cycle in urban development.
 Often referred to as Water Sensitive Urban Design (WSUD), this is an alternative approach to traditional stormwater management.
 It seeks to minimize the extent of impervious surfaces and mitigate changes to the natural water balance through on-site reuse of the water as well as through temporary storage.
 Key principles include integrating stormwater treatment into the landscape, protecting its quality, and reducing runoff and peak flows.